mbilaljunaid/nexusai-erp/README.md

 ### Kubernetes
 - Stateless backend services
 - Horizontal scaling ready
-- Redis for session management
 - PostgreSQL replication ready

-## 📖 Documentation

-- **Deployment Guide**: See `DEPLOYMENT_GUIDE.md`
-- **API Documentation**: Available in Integration Hub
-- **Industry Guides**: Per-industry configuration
-- **User Guide**: Available in app

-## 🆘 Support

-### Resources
-- In-app help system
-- Industry-specific templates
-- API documentation
-- Code examples

-### Troubleshooting
-- Check System Health dashboard
-- Review application logs
-- Check database connection
-- Verify environment variables

-## 📄 License
+## License

-Self-hosted, fully open-source.
-Zero vendor lock-in.
+NexusAI ERP is licensed under the [GNU Affero General Public License v3.0](./LICENSE).

+This means you can:
+- Use the software for any purpose
+- Modify and distribute the source code
+- Run the software as a network service

+With the requirement that you:
+- Disclose source code of modifications
+- License modifications under AGPL-3.0
+- Provide network users access to source code

-## 🎯 Roadmap
+## Roadmap

 ### Current (v2.0)
-✅ All core modules
+- All core modules
-✅ Advanced features
+- Advanced features
-✅ Compliance & UAT
+- Compliance & UAT
-✅ Multi-language support
+- Multi-language support
-✅ Industry configurations
+- Industry configurations

 ### Future (v2.1)
 - Mobile native apps